|

-Office Access 2007: Level 5 - Introduction to SQL in Access
+Microsoft® Office Access: Level 5 - Introduction to SQL in Access and VBA

-Course Summary: Enhance your Access databases by using SQL in Access queries, form filters, and VBA code.
+Course Summary: Learn basic SQL syntax and enhance your Access databases by using SQL in Access queries, form filters, and VBA code.
 This is an essential skill set for any Access Power User.

 Course Prerequisite: Due to the advanced nature of this course's content, we require students to have taken Access level 4 prior to enrolling.
 If you have any questions, feel free to contact us to discuss if this course is right for you.